Forward Planning your Family Planning

 One of the contributing factors to the increase in fertility problems is the trend to delay marriage and beginning a family.

-Sociological studies suggest there is an optimum age to marry in order to minimise divorce risk.
+Sociological studies suggest there is an optimum age to marry in order to minimize divorce risk.
 According the Institute of Family Studies, this is somewhere between the mid-twenties and early thirties.

 But there is more to being married than simply avoiding divorce and one of these is having children.